radubach/dental_segmentation/README.md

 # Dental Segmentation and Disease Detection

-This project uses conputer vision models on panoramic dental xrays to:
+This project uses computer vision models on panoramic dental xrays to:

 - identify teeth with bounding boxes
 - identify teeth with segmentation masks